 Smart Start Ignition Interlock: We’re Here for The Grand Canyon State

 The road back from an Arizona DUI charge begins with Smart Start.
-We’re an Arizona approved Ignition Interlock Installer, with service locations across Arizona for convenient installation of an Ignition Interlock Device near you.
+We’re the leading Arizona approved Ignition Interlock provider, with convenient locations across Arizona for quick installation of an Ignition Interlock Device near you.

 With Smart Start, you always have a trusted advisor to help with your Ignition Interlock Device.
 Our multilingual customer care experts are here for you 24/7, and our trained technicians handle traditional, hybrid, and electric vehicles with ease.
 Contact us today for a free quote, and we’ll show you how simple it is to ride with Smart Start.